 What is a Customer Success Manager?

-A customer success manager is someone who represents an online company or brand, and is the primary point of contact for any customer concerns regarding product, support, or billing.
+A customer success manager represents an online company or brand, and is the primary point of contact for any customer concerns regarding product, support, or billing.

-Their purpose is to provide the best customer experience possible, which in turn will result in customer retention and expansion.
+Their purpose is to provide the best customer experience possible, which in turn results in customer retention and expansion.
 This is a fairly new and vital role that has been created due to the need for a relationship product in the SaaS/Cloud space.

 What does a Customer Success Manager do?